aleen42/PersonalWiki/projectManagement/review/review.md

 - Gantt charts cannot be used to aid project quality management.
 - Maslow’s hierarchy of needs states that people’s behaviors are guided or motivated by a sequence of needs.
 - People who need institutional power or social power want to organize others to further the goals of the organization.
+- Thamhain and Wilemon found that when project managers used work challenge and expertise to influence people, projects were more likely to succeed.

 #### False